Optimizing Flexible Complex Systems with Coupled and Co-Evolving Subsystems under Operational Uncertainties: Extensions

 \subsection{Bottom-Up Built-In Flexibility Design with the Partitioned Subproblems}

 Beyond systems partitioning, our local scenario discretization also enables a system designer to design and evaluate built-in flexibility from the bottom up.
 Conventional staged deployment design approaches often analyze and identify the sources of flexibility at a high level and then analyze the impact of these identified sources with more detailed models \cite{wang2005real}, because optimizing all decisions capturing all uncertainty scenarios can be intractable or impractical for complex systems.
-In contrast, the proposed approach, especially used with systems partitioning, enables us to optimize staged deployment decisions within each subsystem fully considering its own uncertainties yet decoupling itself from other weakly-connected subsystems.
+In contrast, the proposed approach, especially when used with systems partitioning, enables us to optimize staged deployment decisions within a partitioned subproblem with strongly-connected subsystems only.
+This partitioning can be handled by representing the couplings from outside of the partitioned subproblem using the deterministic (conservative) solution, which can be obtained efficiently prior to the main optimization, while solving for the uncertainties within the subproblem in a stochastic way.